Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Related Work

-Human-centered research on prompt engineering for text-to-image synthesis is still in its early stages, with only a few papers published on the topic in the field of Human-Computer Interaction (HCI). \citeauthor{guidelines}'s study on subject and style keywords in textual input prompts mentioned that without knowledge of prompt modifiers, users must engage in ``brute-force trial and error'' \cite{guidelines}.
-The authors presented design guidelines to help people produce better results with text-to-image generative models. \citeauthor{3527927.3532792.pdf} conducted an experiment on using images as visual input prompts, resulting in design guidelines for improving subject representations in AI art \cite{3527927.3532792.pdf}.
-Besides these guidelines, there are also many community-provided resources that offer guidance for novices and practitioners of AI art, such as Ethan Smith's ``Traveler's Guide to the Latent Space''~\cite{travelersguide}, Zippy's ``Disco Diffusion Cheatsheet''~\cite{zippy}, and Harmeet Gabha's ``Disco Diffusion Artist Studies'' \cite{artiststudies}.
+Human-centered research on prompt engineering for text-to-image synthesis in the field of Human-Computer Interaction (HCI) is still in its early stages.
+The study by \citet{guidelines} on subject and style keywords in textual input prompts mentioned that without knowledge of prompt modifiers, users must engage in ``brute-force trial and error''.
+The authors presented design guidelines to help people produce better results with text-to-image generative models \citep{guidelines}. \citet{3527927.3532792.pdf} conducted an experiment on using images as visual input prompts, resulting in design guidelines for improving subject representations in AI art.
+Besides these guidelines, there are also many community-created resources that offer guidance for novices and practitioners of AI art, such as the ``Traveler's Guide to the Latent Space''~by \citet{travelersguide}, Zippy's ``Disco Diffusion Cheatsheet''~\citep{zippy}, and the ``Disco Diffusion Artist Studies'' by \citet{artiststudies}.
 These resources provide a wealth of information about prompt modifiers for producing high-quality visual artifacts.